 A: You will have the 10 digit SSID only if you attended a California public high school.
 Otherwise leave this question blank.
 You can find your SSID on your high school transcripts or you can call your high school.

 Q: One of my parents was deported, and the other is still here.
-Do I still include the deported parent’s information on the application?
+Do I still include the deported parent’s information on the CA Dream Act Application?

 A: Yes, you will include the information for both of your parents.

 Q: I (or my parents) have a cash job (work under the table).
-Do I still need to report that income on the FAFSA/DREAM app?
+Do I still need to report that income on the FAFSA/ CA Dream Act Application?

-A: Yes, you will report this information under question 88/89 of your FAFSA/ DREAM app where it asks you to report your parent’s wages, salaries, tips, ect.
+A: Yes, you will report this information under Question 88/89 of your FAFSA/ CA Dream Act Application where it asks you to report your parent’s wages, salaries, tips, ect.

-Q: My parents worked outside of the country, will I still need to report their income on the DREAM app?
+Q: My parents worked outside of the country, will I still need to report their income on the CA Dream Act Application?
 What happens if I get selected for verification?

 Q: My parents lived outside the country, and I live with my aunt.
 Is she my legal guardian?
 Does that make me independent?

-A: A foster parent, legal guardian, or a grandparent or other relative is not treated as a parent for purposes of filing a Dream Act Application unless that person has legally adopted the applicant.
-An adoptive parent is treated in the same manner as a biological parent on the Dream Act Application.
+A: A foster parent, legal guardian, or a grandparent or other relative is not treated as a parent for purposes of filing the CA Dream Act Application unless that person has legally adopted the applicant.
+An adoptive parent is treated in the same manner as a biological parent on the CA Dream Act Application.
 This does not make you an independent student.